gtampdotcom/marduk/readme.md

 ![nabu psp 04](https://user-images.githubusercontent.com/910729/220287412-2188747e-8efa-4e5f-bd57-7a0293bbbc5f.jpg)
 ![nabu psp 05](https://user-images.githubusercontent.com/910729/220287418-41b82c78-f0ae-44e6-9a11-d305775135a8.jpg)

 This Sony PSP port of Marduk is just in very early stages.
-It runs much slow than a real NABU and there's no virtual keyboard.
+It runs much slow than a real NABU PC and there's no virtual keyboard.

-Controls:

-START = reset
-SELECT = ESC
-SQUARE = YES
-TRIANGLE = NO
-CIRCLE = space
-CROSS = GO (joystick button)

-dpad and thumbstick both send joystick movement

 The IP address for the adapter is read from marduk.ini